YueLin301/yuelin301.github.io/_posts/2023-08-13-Game-Theory-Memo.md

 2. for every other node, there is exactly one incoming edge;
 3. for any two nodes, there is a unique path that connect these two nodes.

+And:
+- The edges are actions.
+- Each non-terminal node has been defined with who is to perform the action at this moment.
+- Payoffs for each player are defined at each terminal node.

 ## Information Set

 **Definition 3.4**[^MIT-opencourse] An **information set** is a collection of nodes such that
 1. the same player $i$ is to move at each of these nodes;
 2. the same moves are available at each of these nodes.

+> In my understanding, the nodes in an information set share the same parent node, and they are at the same depth of the tree.
+The player taking actions at the current depth cannot figure out which node it is at.
+It cannot see the opponent's previous move.
+{: .prompt-tip }

 **Definition 3.5**[^MIT-opencourse] An **information partition** is an allocation of each non-terminal node of the tree to an information set; the starting node must be "alone".